LearningSherpa/expeditions/README.md

 ## How to make content
 - See if the topic is already created, or in process
 - Fork this repo
-- Use the content schema & style guide, and follow other Exeditions as examples
+- Use the content schema & style guide, and follow other Expeditions as examples
 - Create your awesome content!
 - Make sure it passes all the tests
 - Make a pull request to this repo